couchbase-partners/amazon-cloud-formation-couchbase/documentation/aws-well-architected-framework-review.md

 # Operational Excellence Pillar

 ## OPS 1.
 What best practices for cloud operations are you using?
 Formal documentation for best practices is [here](https://developer.couchbase.com/documentation/server/4.6/install/deployment-aws.html#story-h2-3).
+We have an additional rough best practices document [here](bestPractices.md).

 ## OPS 2.
 How are you doing configuration management for your workload?
 ?